IndiaFilings / Learn / Interval Funds

 Features of Interval Funds

-The units belonging to an interval fund can be bought and sold only during certain intervals, as it does not furnish much liquidity to investors.
+Given below are the features of Interval Funds: Asset Allocation An interval fund can be invested in both equity and in debt.
+Nevertheless, it mostly invests in debt instruments.
+Illiquidity The units belonging to an interval fund can be bought and sold only during certain intervals, as it does not furnish much liquidity to investors.
 Therefore, an interval fund cannot act as an emergency fund.
-Due to this illiquidity, the manager of an interval fund is authorised to invest in securities that have tenures in parallel to the fund’s maturity period and provide better returns to investors.
+Due to this illiquidity, the manager of an interval fund is authorised to invest in securities that have tenures in parallel to the fund's maturity period and provide better returns to investors.
+Cost The expense ratio of an interval fund is usually higher than other mutual funds.
+Risk An interval fund mainly invests in debt securities and has a low-risk investment instrument.

 Applicability of Interval Funds